hmcts/cmc-ccd-domain/definition/README.md

 _Disabled automatic ACR task for further investigation_

-To release a new definition image run the `./bin/run-release.sh` script.
-This triggers a new ACR task.
+To release a new definition image run the `./bin/release.sh master` script.
+This triggers a new ACR task against master.

 Note: you will need a GitHub personal token defined in `GITHUB_TOKEN` environment variable to run deploy script (https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line).
 The token is for setting up a webhook so Azure will be notified when a merge or commit happens.
 Make sure you are a repo admin and select token scope of: `admin:repo_hook  Full control of repository hooks`